MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-kerberos-sap-bw-commoncryptolib.md

 :::image type="content" source="media/service-gateway-sso-kerberos-sap-bw-commoncryptolib/sso-kerberos-sap-bw-troubleshooting-03.png" alt-text="Screenshot of WireShark program showing a different error":::

-This error indicates the **spn SAP/BW5** could be found, but it's not in the *Services to which this account can present delegated credentials* at the Delegation tab from the Gateway service account.
+This error indicates the **SPN SAP/BW5** could be found, but it's not in the *Services to which this account can present delegated credentials* at the Delegation tab from the Gateway service account.
 To fix this issue, follow the steps to [configure the gateway service account for standard kerberos constrained delegation](./service-gateway-sso-kerberos.md).

 **Validation**: Proper configuration will prevent generic or unexpected errors to be presented by the gateway.
 If you still see errors, check the configuration of the gateway itself, or the configuration of the BW server.